artifacthealth/grunt-baseline/README.md

 ## The "baseline" task

-This is a Grunt task for [Baseline](https://github.com/artifacthealth/baseline).
-Baseline is a benchmarking framework for [node.js](http://nodejs.org/) where the results of a test run can be saved and used to determine if performance changes in the future.
+This is a Grunt task for [Baseline](https://github.com/artifacthealth/baseline), a benchmarking framework for [node.js](http://nodejs.org/) where the results of a test run can be saved and used to determine if performance changes in the future.
 Alternatively, tests can be compared against each other.
 Baseline supports both synchronous and asynchronous tests using a simple syntax.
 For more information see the [documentation](https://github.com/artifacthealth/baseline).